Hungary: Country Guide

 - Stop in Miskolc , the second biggest Hungarian city and a local Jewish centre in Eastern Hungary.

-- There won’t be any regrets as the towns in this area have the earliest traces of the Jewish communities dating back to the 13th century.
+- The towns in this area have the earliest traces of the Jewish communities dating back to the 13th century.